 **If investigators are willing and able to share IVC racks with other investigators, there will not be a dedicated room charge, only per diem.
 If an investigator requests a dedicatied room, then a room charge plus der diem will be charged.

 Experimental Sciences (BSLII) Rate Justification

-The ESB-AF facility is operated by Animal Care Services (ACS).
-ACS resides in the Vice President for Research’s Administrative Unit.
+The Experimental Sciences Building-Animal Facility (ESB-AF) is operated by the Animal Care Services (ACS) department, which operates within the Vice President for Research’s (VPR) Administrative Unit.
 The ESB-AF is operated as a conventional laboratory animal facility, or as an animal Biosafety Level (BSL) 2, or 3 facility.
 Each of these increasing increments of Biosafety, however, requires additional safeguards and costs.

 By laboratory animals we mean any vertebrate animal used in demonstration, teaching or research.
-This includes rodents, and any small or medium-sized animal that the facility can accommodate safely.
-Non-animal research that involves Biosafety containment will be considered if the space is available.
+This includes rodents, and any small to medium-sized animal that the facility can safely accommodate.

-Any animal research conducted in the ESB-AF must first be approved by the Institutional Animal Care and Use Committee, the Institutional Biosafety Committee (IBC), and by the Director of Animal Care Services.
+Any animal research conducted in the ESB-AF must first be approved by the Institutional Animal Care and Use Committee (IACUC), the Institutional Biosafety Committee (IBC), and by the Director of Animal Care Services.
 Additional approvals may be required as appropriate for the type of space use anticipated.